mthoren-adi/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 fs is the ADC sample rate in samples/second

 This is quite powerful - it allows the ADC’s noise to be directly compared to the noise at the output of the last element in the analog signal chain, which may be an ADC driver stage, a gain stage, or even the sensor itself.
-Amplifiers will have a noise specification in nV/:math:`\sqrt{\rm Hz}`, and well-specified sensors will have a noise density specified in terms of the parameter being measured.
-For example, the ADXL1001 accelerometer has a +/-100g input range, and an output noise of 30 µg/:math:`\sqrt{\rm Hz}`.
-The output can be expressed in nV/:math:`\sqrt{\rm Hz}` by multiplying by the slope of the sensor - 20mV/g (or 20,000,000nV/g), for an output noise of 600nV/:math:`\sqrt{\rm Hz}`.
+Amplifiers will have a noise specification in nV/:math:`\sqrt{Hz}`, and well-specified sensors will have a noise density specified in terms of the parameter being measured.
+For example, the ADXL1001 accelerometer has a +/-100g input range, and an output noise of 30 µg/:math:`\sqrt{Hz}`.
+The output can be expressed in nV/:math:`\sqrt{Hz}` by multiplying by the slope of the sensor - 20mV/g (or 20,000,000nV/g), for an output noise of 600nV/:math:`\sqrt{Hz}`.

 The total noise from Figure :ref:`ad7124noise` was 565nV at a data rate of 128sps.
 So the noise density is approximately:

 .. math::

-    565nV/\sqrt{64\rm Hz} = 70nV/\sqrt{\rm Hz}
+    565nV/\sqrt{64 Hz} = 70nV/\sqrt{Hz}

 Going back to the principle that: